zuo/unittest_expander/docs/reference.rst

 .. decorator:: expand

-   Apply this decorator to a *test class* to generate actual *parametrized* test methods, that is, to "expand" test parameter specifications which were earlier attached (by using :func:`foreach`) to test methods owned by the test class.
+   Apply this decorator to a *test class* to generate actual *parametrized test methods*, i.e., to "expand" parameter collections which have been bound (by applying :func:`foreach`) to original *test methods*.

-   The public interface provided by :func:`expand` includes also the following attributes (making it possible to :ref:`customize how names of parametrized test methods are generated
+   ———

-   <custom-name-formatting>`):
+   The public interface of :func:`expand` includes also the following attributes (making it possible to :ref:`customize how names of parametrized test methods are generated <custom-name-formatting>`):

    .. attribute:: expand.global_name_pattern